United States and the Haitian Revolution: Under Washington and Adams

 When the news of the 1791 slave rebellion in the French colony of Saint-Domingue reached President George Washington, he immediately sent aid to the colonial government there.
 In contrast, Secretary of the Treasury Alexander Hamilton and other Federalists supported Toussaint Louverture as he gradually took control of Saint-Domingue from the French.
 Hamilton proposed that Louverture conscript all adult men into the military and suggested that the military should enforce laws with corporal punishment.
-He urged Louverture to rule an unelected dictator with total power over internal and external affairs.
+He urged Louverture to rule as an unelected dictator with total power over internal and external affairs.
 Legislation was to be voted on by Louverture and his generals, and the position of dictator-for-life could be handed to his children.

 Hamilton and Timothy Pickering convinced John Adams to appoint Edward Stevens as the United States consul-general in Saint-Domingue, which he served as from 1799 to 1800.
 Adams sent Stevens to Haiti with instructions to establish a relationship with Louverture, the de facto ruler of the colony, and express support for his regime.
 The Federalist Adams administration hoped to encourage the colony's independence, but Louverture maintained a colonial relationship with France.
 Stevens's title of consul suggested a diplomat attached to a country and not a colony, reflecting the Adams administration's view of the situation in Saint-Domingue.
 Following his arrival in the colony in April 1799, Stevens succeeded in accomplishing several of his objectives, including suppressing the activities of privateers operating out of the colony, gaining protections for American citizens and property in Saint-Domingue and the right of entry for U.S. vessels into the colony's ports.

-Stevens pushed for similar privileges for the British, who, like the United States were at war with France.
+Stevens pushed for similar privileges for the British, who, like the United States, were at war with France.
 This was made difficult by the fact that Britain had occupied part of the colony from 1793 to 1798 in an attempt to capture Saint-Domingue and were also afraid of the Haitian Revolution leading to unrest among slaves in the British West Indies.
 Stevens had to serve as the British agent in Saint-Domingue for a period of time since local commanders were opposed to having a British official in the colony.
 On 13 June 1799, he signed a convention which led to an armistice among the three parties, giving protections to British and American ships from local privateers and allowing them to enter the colony and engage in free trade.
 Stevens's correspondence with Pickering, Adams, and Thomas Jefferson provide important insight into American geopolitics during the Haitian Revolution.